 Fall Handprint Tree Craft (Painting With Pom Poms)

-This Fall Handprint Tree Craft is a fun and easy craft project to do with your children as the weather begins changing outside.
-Give them the supplies and let them show you how they view fall through their eyes.
+This Fall Handprint Tree Craft is a fun and easy craft project to do with your children as the weather cools down and the leaves begin changing.
+Give them the supplies and let them show you how they view fall through their eyes!

 Fall Handprint Tree Craft